Rufus (band)

-Rufus is an American funk band from Chicago best known for launching the career of lead singer Chaka Khan.
+Rufus was an American funk band from Chicago best known for launching the career of lead singer Chaka Khan.
 They had several hits during their career, including "Tell Me Something Good", "Sweet Thing", "Do You Love What You Feel", and "Ain't Nobody".
 Rufus and Chaka Khan were one of the most popular and influential funk bands of the 1970s; they had four consecutive number-one R&B albums, ten top 40 pop hits, and five number-one R&B singles among other accolades.

 Biography

 Origins

 In 1968, the American Breed (Gary Loizzo, guitar/vocals; Al Ciner, guitar; Charles "Chuck" Colbert, bass; and Lee Graziano, drums) had a top ten hit with the classic-rock single "Bend Me, Shape Me".
 After their success, Colbert and Graziano (without Loizzo, who pursued a successful production career) created a new group adding later-day American Breed members Kevin Murphy (keyboards) and Paulette McWilliams (vocals) as well as James Stella (vocals), and Vern Pilder (guitar) from the bar band Circus.
 They re-emerged in 1969 with the name Smoke.
 In 1970, after switching their management to Bob Monaco and Bill Traut, the group's name was changed again to Ask Rufus, taken from the title of the advice column in Mechanix Illustrated.
 At that point, Ciner came back replacing Pilder and Willie Weeks was added on bass after Colbert left.
 In 1971, the band signed a contract with Epic Records and recorded an album which was not released; then Epic dropped their contract in early 1972.
 Weeks was replaced by Dennis Belfield, James Stella by keyboardist/vocalist Ron Stockert, and Lee Graziano by Andre Fischer.

 Paulette McWilliams and Chaka Khan had met and they became the best of friends through their spouses Howard Towles and Hassan Khan.
 Khan attended most Ask Rufus gigs when they performed in Chicago.
 When McWilliams decided that she was leaving Ask Rufus, she told them she had the perfect singer to replace her; she also asked Khan if she was interested.
 After the band hesitantly agreed, McWilliams remained for a few weeks to teach Khan the material.
 McWilliams got Khan a gig with the group Lyfe, formed by Chicago's Cash McCall.
 Khan had been performing at the Pumpkin Room on the south side of Chicago, with a local group, Lock and Chain which was led by drummer Scotty Harris.